madebykind/madebykind-v3/content/work/rewilding-britain.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8 lg:col-start-5">

-  ## Design system

-  As a growing and agile charity, Rewilding Britain from time-to-time will need to change their strategic focus to better reflect the consensus on rewilding in the UK at the time.
-By delivering a component-based design system, our team reduced the design and development overhead of realising these changes in direction on the Rewilding Britain website.
+  ## Building the platform

+  In 2020, hardly anyone had heard of rewilding, so Rewilding Britain’s website would need to introduce a complex idea to a wide range of audiences: individuals, landowners, corporates, practitioners, and give each a clear reason to engage.

+  User research shaped the information architecture and content strategy.
+We delivered and tested content wireframes for key journeys before producing templates built for readability and visual variety: stat-based infographics, video, long-form editorial, and clear calls to action throughout.
+A component-based design system gave Rewilding Britain the flexibility to evolve the site as their strategy developed, without starting from scratch each time.

   </div>
 </div>

 {{< figure wrapperclass="section--lg" src="work-rewilding-britain-design-system.jpg" alt="Components of the Rewilding Britain design system" >}}

-{{< partnership img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}}Rewilding, as a movement in the UK, is gathering momentum and Rewilding Britain have to remain adaptable in order to continue leading it.
-Our ongoing support with their website helps them to continue driving engagement on all levels and increasing support for rewilding in the UK.{{</ partnership >}}
+{{< partnership img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}}Rewilding Britain needed a digital partner to help them grow, adapt and lead a movement.
+We've worked alongside them through every phase of that journey, from their brand launch in 2020 to the national recognition they have now, evolving the platform as their strategy and ambitions have grown.{{</ partnership >}}